More of a noise really, but made by hand crafted instruments made using servo motors and BBC Micro:bits.

 Friday 23 December – Sydney and the Opera House

-I took the train to central Sydney with Patrick, saw the Queen Victoria Building, bought some summer clothes in Myers, visited Dymocks book shop and then we walked on to the Opera House.
+I took the train to central Sydney with my son, saw the Queen Victoria Building, bought some summer clothes in Myers, visited Dymocks book shop and then we walked on to the Opera House.

 There were many childhood ambitions to fulfil in travelling to Australia for the first time, and a big one, seeing the Sydney Opera House, did not disappoint.
 The competition to design it was launched in the year of my birth and its completion in 1973 was also in my first year as an undergraduate at King’s College London.
 Modern architecture was a thing for me in school and remains so.
 Throughout my undergraduate years I marvelled at the new National Theatre being constructed across the River Thames from the university.